SPINA BIFIDA

 Testing

 AFP – AFP stands for alpha-fetoprotein.
 It is a protein that the unborn baby produces.
 This simple blood test helps measure how much AFP the baby has passed into the mother’s bloodstream.
 If there is a high level of AFP, the baby likely has spina bifida.
+However, elevated AFP levels can also be influenced by other factors, such as incorrect gestational dating or multiple pregnancies.
+Follow-up tests may be necessary to confirm results.

 Amniocentesis– Doctors will take a small sample of the amniotic fluid from the womb surrounding the baby.
 If there is a higher level of AFP in the fluid, then there is a chance the baby has a spinal problem.
+This test may be used to rule out genetic disorders.
+It’s important to discuss the potential risks, including a slight chance of pregnancy loss, with your healthcare provider before proceeding.

 After The Baby Is Born